 The module backside is important for the thermal management of the power module.
 Imperfection is allowed if it does not lead to an R{th} increase of >2% (assembled acc.
 VIN instruction).
-Acceptance criteria for module backside surface:
+Acceptance criteria for module backside surface are detailed in the following sections.